exasol/notebook-connector/doc/developer_guide/developer-guide.rst

 Different Categories of UI Test Cases
 =====================================

-The UI tests with solara and playwright come in different categories, differing in nature, the approach used for testing and abilities regarding the following aspects:
+The UI tests with solara and playwright come in multiple categories, differing
+in:

 * In which folder are the tests located?
 * Which fixtures are used?